department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/research/users/research-report.md

-* P5: I try to see doctors - We're in a unique situation with FMP - that, you know, all of my doctors where I live directly bill FMP for the most part.
+* P5: "I try to see doctors - We're in a unique situation with FMP - that, you know, all of my doctors where I live directly bill FMP for the most part."
-* P13: Yeah, they're (provider) the ones that made me aware of it (FMP).
-You know, I wasn't really aware of the foreign medical program before them.
+* P13: Yeah, [my provider is] the one that made me aware of [FMP].
+You know, I wasn't really aware of the Foreign Medical Program before them."
-* To provide some context P13 elaborates on what services they provide in Colombia:
+* To provide some context P13 elaborates on what services their preferred provider offers in Colombia:
-    * They (provider) initiate and submit claims for service and connected disabilities.
+    * The provider initiates and submits claims for service and connected disabilities.
     * They coordinate medical appointments related to the claims process.
-    * They (provider) assist veterans and dependents in the enrollment process for eligible educational benefits.
+    * They assist veterans and dependents in the enrollment process for eligible educational benefits.
     * They assist in the fiduciary application process.
     * They assist in housebound or aid and attendance application process.
-    * assist survivors and access accessing entitled benefits
+    * They assist survivors and access accessing entitled benefits
-    * provide detailed guidance and assistance with burial benefits.
+    * They provide detailed guidance and assistance with burial benefits.
-    * Have VSOs on staff to assist Veterans
+    * They ave VSOs on staff to assist Veterans

 ## **Recommendations**